microsoft/vscode-jupyter/README.md

 ## Questions, issues, feature requests, and contributions

--   If you have a question about how to accomplish something with the extension, please [ask on Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+jupyter).
-Our [wiki](https://github.com/microsoft/vscode-jupyter/wiki) is also updated periodically with useful information.
+-   If you have a question about how to accomplish something with the extension, please [ask on Discussions](https://github.com/microsoft/vscode-jupyter/discussions).
+Other sources of information can be found on our [wiki](https://github.com/microsoft/vscode-jupyter/wiki) and [Stack Overflow](https://stackoverflow.com/questions/tagged/visual-studio-code+jupyter).
 -   Any and all feedback is appreciated and welcome!
-If you come across a problem with the extension, please [file an issue](https://github.com/microsoft/vscode-jupyter).
+If you come across a problem or bug with the extension, please [file an issue](https://github.com/microsoft/vscode-jupyter/issues/new/choose).

-    -   If someone has already [filed an issue](https://github.com/Microsoft/vscode-jupyter) that encompasses your feedback, please leave a 👍/👎 reaction on the issue.
+    -   If someone has already [filed an issue](https://github.com/Microsoft/vscode-jupyter/issues) that encompasses your feedback, please leave a 👍/👎 reaction on the issue.

 -   Contributions are always welcome, so please see our [contributing guide](https://github.com/Microsoft/vscode-jupyter/blob/main/CONTRIBUTING.md) for more details.